15 Best Things to Do in Canyonlands National Park

 3. Canyonlands Backcountry Tour

-As previously mentioned, the vast majority of Canyonlands is one of the most remote and challenging National Parks in the lower 48 to truly see, and visitors that come to Canyonlands are considered lucky if they have time to visit both the Island in the Sky and The Needles.
+The vast majority of Canyonlands National Park is very remote and challenging to access.
+As a result, the backcountry is not often visited by most people who come to Canyonlands National Park for the first time, as most are considered lucky if they have time to visit both the Island in the Sky and the Needles in a single visit.

 4. Upheaval Dome Trail